 Calls from Your Own Phone Number—How is it Possible?

-"Shelly" and her family sat down to dinner when the phone rang.
+As "Shelly" and her family sat down to dinner, the phone rang.
 Before she answered the call, Shelly looked at the caller ID and saw her own name and phone number!
 She answered the call and heard a recording that offered to lower her credit card interest rate.
 Shelly hung up and reported the call to her phone company.

 Scam artists now use technology to make a person's caller ID show their own name and phone number-making it appear as though a person is calling him or herself.
 These scam artists are falsifying-or "spoofing"-caller ID information.
 Spoofing scams are often perpetrated by criminal gangs located outside the state or country attempting to mask their identity and evade law enforcement.